Sanitary Waste Facts

 Get an idea of how much is created with these sanitary waste statistics:

-- This means it can take a thousand years for many menstrual products to break down in landfill
+- This means it can take sanitary products can persist in landfill for a number of decades (GOV)

-- Every single gram of sanitary waste can contain up to 100 billion bacteria
+- Every single gram of sanitary waste can contain billions of harmful bacteria (NWR Hygiene)

-- And more than 18,000 menstrual products wash up on beaches annually
+- Thousands of menstrual products wash up on beaches annually (MCSUK)

-- One million sea life creatures die each year due to the plastic and chemicals contained in menstrual products – including seabirds, fish, turtles, and mammals
+- 100,000 sea life creatures die each year due to the plastic and chemicals contained in menstrual products, including seabirds, fish, turtles, and mammals (WWF)

 Incontinence and nappy waste statistics